 Harris immediately dismissed 20 drug cases, but the number eventually grew to over 1,500 after documents showed that prosecutors within Harris’ office had known about Madden’s potential unreliability months before the lab was closed, but had neglected to tell defense attorneys.

-(When in the most recent Democratic debate, Joe Biden asked viewers to “Google ‘1,000 prisoners freed by Kamala Harris,’” this is what he was talking about).
+(When in a Democratic debate, Biden asked viewers to “Google ‘1,000 prisoners freed by Kamala Harris,’” this is what he was talking about).

 Afterward, Harris formed a unit to handle the sharing of evidence with criminal defense attorneys.
 She has also said that she did not know about the problems at the crime lab until after the scandal blew up.